 - In a large bowl, whisk together the eggs, egg yolk, and brown sugar until light and airy (4-5 minutes).

-- In a microwave-safe bowl, melt the butter with ½ cup of chocolate chunks.
+- In a microwave-safe bowl, melt the butter with the ½ cup of chocolate chunks.
 Let it cool slightly, then whisk in into the egg-sugar mixture for 1-2 minutes.
 Stir in the sourdough discard.

 - In a medium bowl, whisk together the flour, cocoa powder, salt, and ⅔ cup of chocolate chips.
 Using a spatula, fold the dry ingredients into the wet ones just until the flour streaks disappear.